inspec/inspec/docs/shell.md

 $ inspec shell -t docker://container_id # Login to a docker container.
 ```

-## Resource packs
+## Resource Packs

-The InSpec shell may use additional keywords provided in resource packs.
+Use resource packs to share custom resources with other InSpec users.
-A resource pack is a profile that defines new language terms that can
+A resource pack is an inspec profile that contains only custom resources and no other controls or tests.

-be used in InSpec.
-For example, the profile in `examples/profile` in
-the InSpec git repo defines a `gordon_config` resource.
-To use these
-resources with the InSpec shell, you will need to download and specify
-them as a dependency.
+For example, the profile in [`examples/profile`](https://github.com/chef/inspec/tree/master/examples/profile)in the InSpec git repo defines a [`gordon_config` resource](https://github.com/chef/inspec/blob/master/examples/profile/controls/gordon.rb).
+To use these resources within the InSpec shell, you will need to download and specify them as a dependency.

-To use the `gordon_config` resource that is provided in the `examples/profile`
+Once you have local access to the profile, you can use the `gordon_config` custom resource provided in the `examples/profile` Github repo in your local environment :
-in the InSpec repo you can run the following:

 ```bash
 inspec shell --depends examples/profile